What Are The Medical Malpractice Laws In Tennessee?

 The only way to identify the liable party is to investigate the medical record thoroughly.
 To do that, you need an attorney who is prepared to handle your medical malpractice claim.

-What Evidence Do I Need To Prevail In My Medical Malpractice Claim?
+What Evidence Do You Need For A Medical Malpractice Claim?

 The medical records themselves are probably the most crucial evidence in a medical malpractice case.
 Due to the HITECH Act – hospitals and physicians’ offices are now required to create electronic medical records.